 There are also 15 coloring pages in this journal that show ordinary objects that enhance our lives, and provide space for the user to write a reflection on the page.
 This helps readers recognize small blessings, be optimistic, focus on the positive aspects of life, and be the happiest they can be every day.

-The Five-Minute Journal is the clear winner of this best gratitude journals roundup.
+The 90-Day Gratitude Journal is the clear winner of this best gratitude journals roundup.

 This journal allows you to easily gain a more positive state of mind by reminding you of the important things in your life.
 Don't take your mental health lightly.
-Consider buying the Five-Minute Journal today.
+Consider buying the The 90-Day Gratitude Journal today.